List of Funded Mental Health Startups (2025)

 Smaller startups often have flat org charts, so reaching out to the founder is a safe bet.

-5. What challenges are these startups trying to solve after raising funding?
+5. What challenges are mental health startups trying to solve after raising funding?

 Post-funding, they’re typically focused on: